-Mortimer is home to diverse artists who have performed here in recent years.
+Mortimer is home to diverse artists who have performed here.

-Andy set himself and met the challenge to perform a song a day virtually for 100 days to help us through the darkest days of the pandemic.
-His latest song, Tripping on Air, draws on experiences of and pays tribute to those suffering from Multiple Sclerosis
+Andy set himself and met a challenge to perform a song a day virtually for 100 days to help us through the darkest days of COVID-19.
+His tune Tripping on Air draws on experiences of and pays tribute to those suffering from Multiple Sclerosis.

 south berks concert band

-Platinum Award winning, community woodwind, brass and percussion who perform in and around West Berkshire since 1976.
+Community woodwind, brass and percussion who have played in West Berkshire since 1976.

 Photo: Sue Totham etsiphotography.co.uk.

-The artists/groups presented here show a snapshot of the diverse local talent out there.
-We’d be delighted to hear from other artists.
+The artists/groups presented here show a snapshot of local talent that’s out there.
+We’d be delighted to hear from others.

 Community Radio: Kennet Radio in Newbury meets and interviews local artists.

-South Berks Concert Band performed (pre pandemic) annually on the Sunday after Fun Day.
-The pictures show their stunning show at the Queen’s 90th.
+South Berks Concert Band (pictured) performed a stunning show at the Queen’s 90th birthday.

 40 fingers sax: performed at St John’s school in a concert laid on by Mortimer Music Live volunteers

 jason hendrix: the late jason performed a memorable set at the inaugual music festival on a wet and windy summer day in 2013 and subsequently at the Willink school.

 Tim Gilson: sadly no longer with us, this highly talented classical guitarist from Kingsclere enchanted audiences both at the music festival and a sell out event at Spratleys showroom, where he performed with Steve Grant, Sammy Millard and Amy Jewell.